Rishabh672003/Neovim/README.md

 ## Optional dependencies

-These are all the optional dependencies if you dont want anything just remove them neovim should work fine either way
+These are all the optional dependencies if you don't want anything just remove them neovim should work fine either way

-#### LSP dependencies as now these configs dont use mason, so you will have to install them yourself
+#### LSP dependencies as now these configs don't use mason, so you will have to install them yourself

 **These may not be up to date so please look at `lua/rj/lsp/lsp-conf.lua` for the list of all servers**